Choquequirao trek 5 days | TreXperience

 Do I need a guide to do the Choquequirao Trek?

-While it is possible to do the Choquequirao Trek without a guide, it is highly recommended to hire one.
-A guide can provide valuable information about the history and culture of the region, as well as ensure your safety on the trail.
+While it is possible to do the Choquequirao Trek without a guide, it is highly recommended that you hire one.
+A guide can provide valuable information about the region's history and culture and ensure your safety on the trail.

 What should I pack for the Choquequirao Trek?